 Updated on July 5th, 2022, by Nikolaos Sismanis

+Appaloosa Management was founded in 1993 by David Tepper and Jack Walton.
 The firm used to operate as a junk bond investment company in the 1990s but evolved through the 2000s to become a more diversified hedge fund.

 It has been one of the most successful hedge funds by specializing in public equity and fixed income markets around the world, delivering jaw-dropping returns to its institutional investors during times of distress.

 As of its last 13F filing, the fund had ~$2.5 billion in managed securities under management, a 34.2% decline from its previous quarter amid lower capital allocation in its public-equity holdings, possibly due to losing some clients.

 Investors following the company’s 13F filings over the last 3 years (from mid-May 2019 through mid-May 2022) would have generated annualized total returns of 19.9%.
 For comparison, the S&P 500 ETF (SPY) generated annualized total returns of 16.1% over the same time period.

 Note: 13F filing performance is different than fund performance.
 See how we calculate 13F filing performance here.

 Click the link below to download an Excel spreadsheet with metrics that matter of Appaloosa Management’s current 13F equity holdings: